 In the summer of ’93, our local parish announced that they were to open the first kindergarten in our town.
-I can only imagine excited mothers rushing off to enroll their children immediately after hearing the news, whereas my mothers, by whom I mean my grandmother and my aunt, were as much in the dark as I was.
+I can only imagine excited mothers rushing off to enroll their children immediately after hearing the news, whereas my ‘mothers’, by whom I mean my grandmother and my aunt, were as much in the dark as I was.
 Apparently, we were the last ones to find out what the entire hullabaloo was about.

 Nonetheless, my aunt managed to enroll me on the first day of school.
-I was introduced to a Sister Annie and a Teacher Marissa.
-Oh, they were the nicest and prettiest ladies I’d ever seen.
+I was introduced to a Sister Annie and a Teacher Marissa – the nicest and prettiest ladies I’d ever seen.
 Shortly afterwards I was introduced to my so-called classmates.
 My very first real classmates.
 I never felt intimidated nor out of place when I first met them.
 I instantly felt a sense of belonging.
 I mean, most of them were MY kind – the rowdy, chip-toothed, mucus-eating kind.
 These people were not so much hard to please.
 I wasn’t put under such pressure.
 In fact, meeting them was like the beginning of my life.
 A new and exciting life.

 I cannot recall how many we were in the class, but there were a few kids who were definitely noteworthy:

-Rustan.
-The invisible kid.
+THE INVISIBLE KID.
 I only came to know about him only on our graduation day.
 He was the valedictorian.

 Lastly, there was…